Sun365/sun365.github.io/index.md

 [11]Wang, Y.; Feng, S.L.; Shen, K.C.; Sun, H.L.; Yang, Y.G.; Ji, G.W.; Li, J.; Jiang, Z.; Song, F. Manifestation of the structural stability of Mg-doped Zn4Sb3 via atomic fine structure investigation.
 Solid State Communications.
 2017;261:26-31.

+You can use the [editor on GitHub](https://github.com/Sun365/sun365.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

+Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown